awesome-selfhosted/awesome-selfhosted/README.md

 ## Gateways

-  * [GateOne](https://github.com/liftoff/GateOne/) - Gate One is an HTML5 web-based terminal emulator and SSH client. - `AGPL 3.0`
+  * [GateOne](https://github.com/liftoff/GateOne/) - Gate One is an HTML5 web-based terminal emulator and SSH client. - `AGPLv3`
   * [Guacamole](http://guac-dev.org/) - Guacamole is a clientless remote desktop gateway.
 It supports standard protocols like VNC and RDP. - `Proprietary`

 ## GPS tracking

   * [Traccar](https://www.traccar.org/) - Java application to track GPS positions.
 Supports loads of tracking devices and protocols, has an Android and iOS App.
-Has a web interface to view your trips -  ([Demo](http://demo.traccar.org/), [Source code](https://github.com/tananaev?tab=repositories)) - `Apache License 2.0`
+Has a web interface to view your trips -  ([Demo](http://demo.traccar.org/), [Source code](https://github.com/tananaev?tab=repositories)) - `Apache 2.0`

 ## Groupware
   * [Kolab](https://kolab.org/) - Kolab community is a unified communication and collaboration system - `Various FLOSS Licenses` ([Source](http://git.kolab.org/))